tensorpack/tensorpack/README.md

 ## Examples:

 We refuse toy examples.
+Instead of showing tiny CNNs trained on MNIST/Cifar10, we provide training scripts that reproduce well-known papers.

 We refuse low-quality implementations.
 Unlike most open source repos which only __implement__ papers, [Tensorpack examples](examples) faithfully __reproduce__ papers, demonstrating its __flexibility__ for actual research.